Intolerable Cruelty poster

 The inciting incident occurs at 11 minutes when Miles first sees Marylin Rexroth in court as his opposing party.
 Despite being adversaries, he is immediately captivated by her beauty and presence—the first crack in his emotional armor.
 For the first time, Miles is intrigued by someone he's supposed to destroy..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to After demolishing Marylin in court and winning the case for Rex, Miles makes the active choice to pursue Marylin romantically.
+This shows the protagonist's commitment to After demolishing Marylin in court and winning the case for Rex, Miles makes the active choice to pursue Marylin romantically.
 He asks her out despite knowing her nature as a gold-digger.
 He chooses to enter the world of emotional vulnerability he's spent his career avoiding., moving from reaction to action.

 At 49 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
 The analysis reveals that this crucial beat Miles proposes to Marylin and, in the ultimate act of faith and vulnerability, agrees to marry her WITHOUT his famous prenuptial agreement.
 This false victory represents Miles finally opening his heart—but the stakes have now been raised enormously.
 He's completely exposed., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 72 minutes (72% through) represents the emotional nadir.
 Here, Marylin files for divorce, seeking half of everything Miles has.
 Miles is devastated—his heart is broken and his professional reputation is destroyed.
 The great Miles Massey, undone by the very vulnerability he always protected himself against.
-His emotional life "dies" as he realizes he's been conned by the woman he loved., shows the protagonist at their lowest point.
+His emotional life "dies" as he realizes he's been conned by the woman he loved., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 78 minutes initiates the final act resolution at 78% of the runtime.
 Miles discovers the truth: Marylin actually DOES have a prenup that she signed—she had her own "Massey prenup" all along and never intended to take his money.
 She truly loved him.
 Miles realizes he misjudged her and that real love requires trust, even without legal protection.
 Armed with this revelation, he knows what he must do., demonstrating the transformation achieved throughout the journey.